 Commercial Leasing on the Gold Coast

 Commercial leasing on the Gold Coast is essentially the same process as it is throughout Queensland.
-With some of the current developments and plans in place for the Gold Coast Commonwealth Games in 2018, there are some commercial lease clauses you should be aware of.

 The redevelopment of Pacific Fair was distinguished by the extensive use of lease clauses which referred to the commencement of trading by anchor tenants such as David Jones, instead of set dates.
 These event based definitions of lease commencement meant that the many retail leases entered into were not invalidated by delays in the construction timetable.

 By having an experienced commercial lawyer review your commercial lease you can be advised on what these clauses mean for you, so you can make an informed decision before signing.

 Leasing a commercial premise or retail store is a significant financial decision.
 It’s important for lessors to ensure their investment is protected with an acceptable return, and for lessees to have the property or premise rights necessary to successfully run their business

 Often business owners make the mistake of accepting a standard lease without any consideration on how it may affect the day to day management of their business, or their ability to relocate or expand in the future.

 This is why it’s important to seek legal advice from an experienced commercial lawyer before entering a lease.

 Our leasing lawyers have Master Degree level qualifications in commercial property law, and are experienced in drafting, reviewing and negotiating commercial lease documents.

 We know you need accurate and timely advice, fast turnaround times for legal work, for fees that represent value for money.
 That’s why we work hard to obtain more favourable lease terms to help you either save or make more money over the course of the tenancy.